 In the News: Why Government Mandates on Electric Cars Will Not Work

-November 27, 2023 | Toronto, ON
+November 27, 2023 ·

-Contributed by Leonard Waverman
+Contributed by: Leonard Waverman

 Leonard Waverman was the dean of the DeGroote School of Business at McMaster University and the Haskayne School of Business at the University of Calgary.
 He is a former director of BNP Paribas Canada and the C.D.
 Howe Institute.